 Long-time readers know that I’m a huge fan of Whole Foods Market (WFM).
 The closest store is 20 minutes away, but I’m counting down the days until one opens just minutes away from me.
 I’m sure my husband is counting down the days in the opposite way, for fear of me spending all our paychecks there. :) Lucky for all of us, I have some strategies for saving money at the store.
 And please know this post is not at all sponsored – just for fun!

 I recently put together “Part 1” of what I buy at Whole Foods Market, and below I’m covering the areas of the store I didn’t include last time.
-Also be sure to check out the recipe at the end of this post.
+Also, be sure to check out the recipe at the end of this post, as well as a free printable version of this list.
 It is super fast, super easy, and pretty economical to boot.
 The ingredients are all foods that you can get at (you guessed it) Whole Foods Market!

 I’ve come to find that buying in bulk is a love/hate thing.
 I personally love it, but if you have allergies in your family, cross-contamination may be a concern.
 If you haven’t tried buying in bulk, I highly suggest it.
 Here are items I make sure to purchase:

 It’s not organic, but the price is reasonable.
 Also, their high-powered blender works better than mine, and I don’t have any of the cleanup.

 I always have pinto and black beans on hand.
 Buying dried beans is a big cost saver, and my family LOVES various homemade bean recipes.
 This price is for organic pinto beans; other bean prices vary.

 Red, green, black, French, etc., many choices are available.